TickTeam/guide-tt/android_app/how_to_assign_a_task_list.md

 ![](assign.png)
 <br />

-If you want to view all the tasks that are assigned to you, you can enable the predefined list “Assigned to me”.
+If you want to view all the tasks that are assigned to you, you can enable the predefined list "Assigned to me".